marmelab/react-admin/docs/Admin.md

 ## `loginPage`

 If you want to customize the Login page, or switch to another authentication strategy than a username/password form, pass a component of your own as the `loginPage` prop.
-Admin-on-rest will display this component whenever the `/login` route is called.
+React-admin will display this component whenever the `/login` route is called.

 ```jsx
 import MyLoginPage from './MyLoginPage';